List of airports in Malaysia

 This is a list of airports in Malaysia, sorted by location.

+This is a list of airports in Malaysia, sorted by location.

 Airports

-In total, Malaysia has 63 airports (39 in East Malaysia and 24 in Peninsular Malaysia).
+In total, Malaysia has 90 airports (39 in East Malaysia and 51 in Peninsular Malaysia(All that have existed)).
 Among them, 38 airports have scheduled passenger service on commercial airlines (shown in bold).
-Other than that, Malaysia has 7 international airports.
+Other than that, Malaysia has 12 international airports(Existing).